soundcloud/Axt/README.md

 #### Waiting for view updates

-If you change the state of a variable in a SwiftUI view, for example by performing an action on a control or changing a value, SwiftUI might invalidate your view.
-However, SwiftUI does not re-evaluate invalidated views immediately.
+If you change the state of a variable in a SwiftUI view, for example by performing an action on a control or changing a value, SwiftUI will trigger a re-evaluation of your view.
+However, SwiftUI does not re-evaluate the view immediately.
 This is done for efficiency reasons.
 Therefore, you cannot make an assertion immediately after changing state.

 If you expect an update to happen after an action immediately after the current run loop cycle, you can use the `AxtTest.yield()` function.